brandlewco/jesserieser-hugo-cc/content/collections/when-fall-came-early.md

     This is a study of how climate change is altering the landscape and the backdrop to my childhood, my beloved Ozark Mountains.
   meta_title: 'When Fall Came Early: Drought Along the Arkansas River Basin'
-title: 'When Fall Came Early:'
+title: When Fall Came Early
-collection_meta: The Drought Along the Arkansas River Basin
+collection_meta: 'The Drought Along '
-collection_meta_2: '2014'
+collection_meta_2: The Arkansas River Basin
 collection_description: >-
   This is a study of how climate change is altering the landscape and the backdrop to my childhood, my beloved Ozark Mountains.
 The most severe drought